WestGrid/trainingMaterials/pages/pages-root-folder/index.md

 ---

 <br>
+- To subscribe to our training calendar, go to the calendar at the bottom of this page and click on "Add to Google Calendar".
 - To receive future news and emails about the BC DRI Group and the Prairies DRI Group training events, please
   <a href="/contact" target="_blank" style="color:#0079B7;">subscribe here</a>.
 - <a href="https://explora.alliancecan.ca/events" target="_blank" style="color:#0079B7;">Search the Alliance